liuandy1207/notes/topics/general/efficiency.md

 The length of the data is traditional represented by $n$. <br>
 Often, $n$ is obvious by context, but if there is any ambiguity, you should clearly state what $n$ represents.

+Typically, algorithms are compared by their WORST CASE scenerios.

 ### Constant Runtime
 Regardless of the involved values, the number of EOs remains the SAME.